andersem/prezto/README.md

 Prezto — Instantly Awesome Zsh
 ==============================

+*My own version of Prezto, the original can be found [here](https://github.com/sorin-ionescu/prezto)*

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.